ThinkDataEd/student/docs/unit1/lesson4.md

 3. Below is an overview of each component of the Data Cycle.
 We will explore each component more explicitly throughout the course.

-    100. **Statistical Questions (Ask Questions):** Statistical questions are questions that address variability and can be answered with data.
+    100. **Statistical Questions (Ask Questions):** Statistical questions are questions that a)address variability, and b)can be answered with data.

     100. **Consider Data:** This is the process of observing and recording data, or of examining previously collected data to make sure it meets the needs of the investigation.

     100. **Data Analysis (Analyze Data):** During analysis, tables, graphs, and summaries of the data are produced to help us find patterns and relationships.

     100. **Data Interpretation (Interpret Data):** The statistical questions are answered by referring to the tables, graphs, and summaries made in the Data Analysis phase.

 4. To help you get a firm understanding of the Data Cycle, we will apply it to the story of a pizza delivery person in Austin, Texas.
 This pizza delivery person kept a blog using the name "Pizza Girl" ([https://slice.seriouseats.com/2010/04/statistical-analysis-of-a-pizza-delivery-shift-20100429.html](https://slice.seriouseats.com/2010/04/statistical-analysis-of-a-pizza-delivery-shift-20100429.html "https://slice.seriouseats.com/2010/04/statistical-analysis-of-a-pizza-delivery-shift-20100429.html"), April 29, 2010).
 On her blog, Pizza Girl recorded detailed notes of how she spent her time at work.
 While she was in the pizza shop, Pizza Girl was paid by the hour; but when she went out to make deliveries she had to clock out, and the only money she made was what she received in tips.
 This got Pizza Girl thinking, <i>"How is my time most profitably spent?"</i> To help her answer this research question, she began considering her tips.